 Acrylic Render Is A Better Product For Timber And Other Surfaces

 In most cases, we will only recommend using cement render on natural stone and brick.
 These materials are absorbent and bond tightly to the cement used in the render material – all you have to do is prepare the surface and apply the render, with minimal installation complexities.

 In contrast, it should not be used on painted walls, timber, and other such surfaces.
-For these purposes, acrylic rendering is far superior.
+For these purposes, acrylic rendering, another type of render, is far superior.
 Acrylic render uses plastic instead of cement as part of its mix – leading to a much more flexible, lightweight, and strong render material.